lior5654/writeups/index.md

     std::ios::sync_with_stdio(false);
     std::cin.tie(nullptr);
     std::cout << "Main Menu" << '\n';
-    std::cout << "press the name of a CTF in the above list if you wish to see a writeup for a challenge that appeared on that CTF" << '\n';
+    std::cout << "press the name of a CTF in the above list if you wish to see" << " a writeup for a challenge that appeared on that CTF" << '\n';

     return 0x1337;
 }